checkeverything.ch

 • Never put your phone in your back pocket

-• Consider a PopSocket or similar grip accessory
+• Consider a grip accessory such as a PopSocket

 Battery Care

-• Avoid extreme temperatures, do not leave phone in hot cars
+• Avoid extreme temperatures; do not leave your phone in a hot car

 • Keep your operating system updated

-• Check your phone IP rating (IP67 or IP68 on modern devices)
+• Check your phone's IP rating (IP67 or IP68 on modern devices)

 • Do not deliberately test water resistance